neoliteconsultant/beyonic/README.md

 2. Navigate to the root directory (loginsite) containing the manage.py file in a command line.

-3.  install django-two-factor-auth and its dependencies
+3. Install dependencies
     ```
-   $ pip install django-two-factor-auth
+   $ pip install -r requirements.txt
    ```

-3. Run the migrate command in a shell to create the database tables automatically.
+4. Run the migrate command in a shell to create the database tables automatically.
    ```
    $ python manage.py migrate
    ```

-4. Execute the runserver command in a shell to start the development server.This will enable you to access the web aplication in a browser.
+5. Execute the runserver command in a shell to start the development server.This will enable you to access the web aplication in a browser.
    ```
    $ python manage.py runserver